KosiOju/Iya/README.md

 6. Toggle B&W for user accessibility - included as an accessibility feature for colour blind users.

 **Example**: Add a table, assign guests, draw lines for rooms, centre view, export PDF.

+## Next Steps
+1. AWS hosted Beta to be released for testing in Q3 2026.